pl453s/linux-mint-gnome/README.md

 ## Remaining work

 - Develop the welcome screen and 'gnome-customization' (these are just Zenity boxes for now)
-- 'Customization' features: Gnome, GDM3, Plymouth, Grub, App-grid, User folders names and QT5
+- 'Customization' features: Gnome, GDM3, Plymouth, Grub, app-grid, user folders names and QT5
 - Host and maintain the new packages somewhere (in a repository, a PPA or just in Git...
 IDK)
 - PUBLISH A NEW ISO FILE